Cross-Scale Pretraining: Enhancing Self-Supervised Learning for Low-Resolution Satellite Imagery for Semantic Segmentation: Introduction

 \section{Introduction}

-Semantic segmentation is an important task in remote sensing, enabling, for example, the extraction of crop cover, forest cover, flood extent and marine pollution maps from satellite imagery for applications in food security, disaster management, environmental monitoring, and climate research.
+Semantic segmentation is an important task in remote sensing, enabling, for example, the extraction of crop cover, flood extent and marine pollution maps from satellite imagery for applications in food security, disaster management, and climate research.
 While deep learning has excelled in this task, its performance is limited by the scarcity of pixel-level annotations in Earth Observation, which are costly to acquire.
 Pretraining is commonly used to improve task performance in such annotation-scarce settings.
-In particular, Self-Supervised Learning (SSL) is a fitting approach for the remote sensing field, where annotations are scarce but imagery data are abundant \cite{wang2023ssl4eo, cong2022satmae}.
+Self-Supervised Learning (SSL) is a particularly fitting pretraining approach for the remote sensing field, where annotations are scarce but imagery data are abundant given SSL does not require annotation \cite{wang2023ssl4eo, cong2022satmae}.